purifyjs/core/DOCUMENTATION.md

 ### Static Signal

 Static signals are the simplest type of signal.
 They are used to store static data that will never change.<br/>
-Unlike other frameworks and libraries, signals in Master.ts doesn't require value to change in order to trigger the subscribers.<br/>
+Unlike other frameworks and libraries, signals in MasterTS doesn't require value to change in order to trigger the subscribers.<br/>
 This allows for more flexibility and control over the reactivity of the data.

 #### Creating Static Signals